How do you want to get your free life insurance quotes?

 Life insurance for new parents

 Becoming a parent is a defining moment in life.
-Your world shifts to center around the care of your new baby.
+Your world shifts to center on the care of your new baby.

 Among parents' major responsibilities is planning for the financial future of your child.
 Often a central component of this planning is buying life insurance.
 If you weren't around, would your family be able to carry on without your income?
 In households where one person stays at home, the loss of that caregiver can have huge financial impact in the form of new expenses for childcare.
 Most people buy life insurance specifically to replace income if they die.